lilyyllyyllyly/creature/README.md

 it just spawns a bunch of windows with an image until you kill it with ctrl+c

+doesnt work well on wayland because it cant position the windows on random locations but it does run fine

 ## Installation
 - Dependencies
   * glfw (and by extension opengl)